LORD-MicroStrain/mip_sdk/README.md

   * No dynamic memory allocation
   * No dependence on any RTOS or threading
 * Simple to interface with existing projects
-  * FindMsclEmbedded.cmake is included for CMake-based projects
+  * FindMip.cmake is included for CMake-based projects
 * Can be used to parse offline binary files
 * C API for those who can't use C++
 * C++ API for safety, flexibility, and convenience.